doninialessandro/microservices-node-next/README.md

 1. Ensure you have Kubernetes installed: [https://kubernetes.io](https://kubernetes.io)
 2. Ensure you have Skaffold installed: [https://skaffold.dev](https://skaffold.dev)
 3. Ensure you have NGINX Ingress Controller up and running: [https://kubernetes.github.io/ingress-nginx/deploy](https://kubernetes.github.io/ingress-nginx/deploy)
-4. Add the following new entry in your hosts file: **127.0.0.1 ticketing.dev** (you can find the host file at *etc/hosts* for MacOS or Linux and *C:\Windows\System32\Dirvers\etc\hosts* for Windows)
+4. Add the following new entry in your host file: **127.0.0.1 ticketing.dev** (you can find the host file at *etc/hosts* for MacOS or Linux and *C:\Windows\System32\Dirvers\etc\hosts* for Windows)

 ## Run with Kubernetes (development)